 The amount of free tickets you can reserve is based on your membership level.

 - Proceed to checkout.

-After you complete your order, check your inbox for two emails: One is your receipt, the other contains your tickets as a PDF attachment.
-On the day of your visit, please be sure to have your ticket PDF ready for scanning, either on your smartphone (brightness all the way up, please!) or printed out.
+After you complete your order, check your inbox for two emails: One is your receipt, the other contains your tickets as scannable QR codes in the body of the email.
+On the day of your visit, please be sure to have your ticket QR codes ready for self-scanning, either on your smartphone (brightness all the way up, please!) or printed out.